Eyal-WowHub/ArenaQuickJoin/README.md

 This tiny addon tackles a frequent problem associated with macros similar to this `/click ConquestJoinButton`, preventing inadvertent entry into the Solo Shuffle queue or any other rated bracket available by making sure the correct bracket is selected according to group size.
 It streamlines the Arena/RBG match joining process, thereby improving the overall gaming experience.

-**Please note that the button only appears when you're at maximum level.**

 ## Features:

 - **Bindable Button:** The button can be binded by going to Options -> Keybindings -> ArenaQuickJoin.